ably/spaces/README.md

 ]
 ```

-2. When a member has left the space via `space.leave()` or has closed the tab or abruptly disconnected from the internet for more than 2min:
+2. When a member has left the space in one of the following ways:
+- called `space.leave()`
+- has closed the tab
+- abruptly disconnected from the internet for more than 2min (which is configurable via [`offlineTimeout`](https://github.com/ably-labs/spaces/blob/main/docs/class-definitions.md#offlinetimeout):

 ```json
 [